dgochenour/dds_pro_labs_cpp11/README.md

 ## Lab 7.
 Content Filtered Topic

-  - modify publisher to change the value of name on every other send
-    - run pub and sub to verify that you are seeing the expected results
-  - Now modify subscriber code to add a cft
+  - Modify subscriber code to add a cft
     - add code to create the parameters and Filter
     - set the filter name
     - change the reader instantiation to use ContentFilteredTopic instead of normal topic